Alonso-del-Arte/chess/doc/Variants.md

 ## Variant for testing purposes

-In all the variants explained so far, the initial board state is the same as in traditional chess, and the two sides are White and Black, and White goes first.
+In all the variants explained so far, the initial board state is the same as in traditional chess, or very close to it.
+The two sides are White and Black, and White goes first.

 But in this testing variant, which I will only flesh out enough to help with testing regular chess play, the two sides are Dark Gray and Light Gray, and